Gymnastics Equipment List

 Streamers is the name given to ribbons that are used specifically for gymnastic events.
 In addition to being extremely lightweight and easy to wave around, streamers tend to be multicolored to help add an element of beauty to a performance.
 Due to their lack of weight and ease of implementation, most gymnasts enjoy the minimal strain imposed by streamers on any given performance.

 Gymnastics trampolines are similar in structure to a regular trampoline one might find in their backyard.
 However, the springs are often adjusted to increase bounciness and give athletes more in-air time to perform tricks.
 Trampoline events in the Olympics include power tumbling, trampoline, synchronized trampoline, and double mini-trampoline.
 Trampolining is when athletes perform a series of skills and flips while maintaining consistent jumps on a trampoline.
 This can be done individually or synchronized with a partner on an adjacent trampoline.

-Uneven bars refers to a piece of gymnastic equipment that includes both a high bar (8 feet high) and low bar (5.5 feet).
-They are used in women's gymnastics, requiring gymnasts to complete the difficult task of moving between the taller bar and the shorter bar in one swift motion.
+Uneven bars refer to a piece of gymnastic equipment that includes both a high bar (8 feet high) and a low bar (5.5 feet).
+They are used in women’s gymnastics, requiring gymnasts to complete the difficult task of moving between the taller bar and the shorter bar in one swift motion.
 The two bars are exactly the same in terms of composition and length, with the only difference being their height.

 Vault springboards are rectangular planks that have a series of three metal springs attached to the underbelly.
 They are used to help gymnasts generate additional height on their jumps, albeit not to the extent that a trampoline does.
 Springboards are generally positioned just before the vault apparatus and require one bounce in addition to a running start in order for gymnasts to reach the desired height prior to making contact with the platform and performing their skills for the judges.